Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-03-embodied-knowledge/12-the-oceans-lessons.md

 - Engineering: redundancy, checklists, and route planning.
 - Psychology: calm under uncertainty, signal detection, and risk thresholds.

+### Quick map (need -> invention -> next field)
+- Travel and trade -> navigation and seamanship -> marine engineering and global commerce.
+- Surviving moving water -> reading waves and currents -> safety systems and rescue protocols.
+- Harvesting energy -> sails and wavecraft -> renewable tech and efficient hull design.

+### Optional mini-visual
+Sketch water flowing around a rock.
+Mark fast flow, eddies, and calm zones.
+Add an arrow for your planned line through the water and one contingency route.

 ## Activity
 Stand by a river or watch a video of waves hitting a jetty.
 Sketch how water flows around obstacles.
 Mark areas of speed, turbulence, and calm.
 Then consider how you would move through that field safely and efficiently.